Upper bounds for constant slope $p$-adic families of modular forms: Comparison to Gouv ea--Mazur-like quantities

 \section{Comparison to Gouv\^ea--Mazur-like quantities}

 The purpose of this final section is to discuss the relationship between our results and a former conjecture of Gouv\^ea and Mazur (\cite{GouveaMazur-FamiliesEigenforms}).
 The Gouv\^ea--Mazur conjecture was shown to be false by Buzzard and Calegari (\cite{BuzzardCalegari-GouveaMazur}), but it remains open what kind of salvage is possible.
-We indicated earlier that the lower bound in Theorem \ref{theorem:L-invariant-in-text} is heuristically close to the behavior suggested in \cite{GouveaMazur-FamiliesEigenforms}, so it seems possible that our results have bearing on this.
+We indicated earlier that the lower bound in Theorem \ref{theorem:L-invariant-in-text} is heuristically close to the behavior suggested in \cite{GouveaMazur-FamiliesEigenforms}, so it remains to determine how closely.

 Let us recall the setup of the conjecture in \cite{GouveaMazur-FamiliesEigenforms} now.
 The quantity we consider is $d(k,h)$, which is the multiplicity of $h$ as the $p$-adic valuation of an eigenvalue for the $U_p$-operator acting on $M_k(\Gamma)$.
 Coleman showed (\cite{Coleman-pAdicBanachSpaces}) that there is some function $\GM(h)$ such that if $k \congruent k' \bmod (p-1)p^{\GM(h)}$ then $d(k,h) = d(k',h)$.
 It was proven by Wan (\cite{Wan-GouveaMazur}) that one could assume that $\GM(h) = O(h^2)$ with implicit constants depending on $N$ and $p$.
 The original conjecture of Gouv\^ea--Mazur was that $\GM(h) = \ceil{h}$ is sufficient.
 This is what is shown to be false in \cite{BuzzardCalegari-GouveaMazur}.